leopoldch/SR05-activite-prog/README.md

 2. **Receive Messages**
     It checks for incoming messages using the `listener` function.
 If data is available, the program reads it from `stdin`.

+This guarantees that the emit and receive operations happen one after the other on the same thread, so they never run at the same time.
+The write operation is carried out before the listener and cannot be interrupted once it starts.
+In other words, these actions are atomic and cannot be paused in the middle to begin a read or write elsewhere.

 ### Write Function

 The `write` function outputs the message directly to `stdout`.
 Alternatively, functions like `printf` or `sprintf` could also be used.